mirror/dd-wrt/src/router/rsync/rsync.1.md

        include the destination.

-    CAUTION: keep in mind that a source arg with a wild-card is expanded by the shell into multiple args, so it is never safe to try to list such an arg without using this option.
-For example:
+    CAUTION: keep in mind that a source arg with a wild-card is expanded by the shell into multiple args, so it is never safe to try to specify a single wild-card arg to try to infer this option.
+A safe example is:

     >     rsync -av --list-only foo* dest/

-    Starting with rsync 3.1.0, the sizes output by `--list-only` are affected by the [`--human-readable`](#opt) option.
-By default they will contain digit separators, but higher levels of readability will output the sizes with unit suffixes.
-Note also that the column width for the size output has increased from 11 to 14 characters for all human-readable levels.
-Use `--no-h` if you want just digits in the sizes, and the old column width of 11 characters.
+    This option always uses an output format that looks similar to this:

+    >     drwxrwxr-x          4,096 2022/09/30 12:53:11 support
+    >     -rw-rw-r--             80 2005/01/11 10:37:37 support/Makefile

+    The only option that affects this output style is (as of 3.1.0) the [`--human-readable`](#opt) (`-h`) option.
+The default is to output sizes as byte counts with digit separators (in a 14-character-width column).
+    Specifying at least one `-h` option makes the sizes output with unit suffixes.
+If you want old-style bytecount sizes without digit separators (and an 11-character-width column) use `--no-h`.

     Compatibility note: when requesting a remote listing of files from an rsync that is version 2.6.3 or older, you may encounter an error if you ask for a